Zelensky says he asked Xi for help with deported children - ExBulletin

 Zelensky says he asked Xi for help with deported children

-KYIV, Ukraine — President Volodymyr Zelensky said on Friday he had asked his Chinese counterpart Xi Jinping to help bring back Ukrainian children deported by Russia.
+President Volodymyr Zelenskyy said on Friday he had asked his Chinese counterpart Xi Jinping to help bring back Ukrainian children deported by Russia.

-“We need to involve everyone…to put pressure on the Russian aggressor and the terrorists who kidnapped so many of our children,” Zelensky said.
+“We need to involve everyone…to put pressure on the Russian aggressor and the terrorists who kidnapped so many of our children,” Zelenskyy said.

 “The UN, many others want to do something, but so far the results have been poor.
 So I appealed to the Chinese leader,” he said.